-International students are welcome to apply to the University of Kentucky College of Medicine.
+International students who have strong ties to Kentucky are welcome to apply to the University of Kentucky College of Medicine.
 At least one full year of undergraduate or graduate study in a regionally accredited U.S. school is required for application to medical school.
 The University of Kentucky considers international applicants with very strong academic records in the same manner as any other non-resident applicant.

 If accepted to the University of Kentucky College of Medicine, international students must pay non-resident tuition and fees.
 Because F-1 international students are not eligible for U.S. federal loans, and because UKCOM requires documentation of at least two years of funding in place prior to issuing the I-20 and loan funds are typically dispersed annually, financing medical education entirely through loans is not an option.
 College of Medicine funds are not available to cover the cost, or to underwrite, a medical education for international students.
 The College of Medicine is part of a state-supported institution and medical school scholarships in endowment accounts are primarily designated to be awarded to Kentucky residents.
 Therefore, international students who are offered admission will be required to submit documentation of sufficient funds to cover all expenses associated with completing a medical degree.